Thirteenth Annual Leadership Conference - Wells, ME. April 6 - 7, 2019

 9:00--9:30 Registration at York County Community College, coffee, and welcome.

-9:30--10:15 Keynote Speaker: Nancy Thomas, Director of Institute for Democracy and Higher Education, Tufts University, will adress the question of what populations did not vote in the 2016 elections.
+9:45--10:45 Keynote Speaker: Nancy Thomas, Director of Institute for Democracy and Higher Education, Tufts University, will address the question of what populations did not vote in the 2016 elections.
 Who are they?
 Why didn't they vote?
 What would motivate them to vote?
 What are the tangible and psychological barriers to voting?
 What was different in 2018?
+Followed by questions & answers.
+Prof. Thomas joins us with the generous support from the Scholars Strategy Network of Maine.

 5:30 Dine Around: Sign up for dinner at one of the Wells/Ogunquit restaurants.
 This is a good time to get together with others from a different state.